Azure/fleet/docs/howtos/crp.md

 * one or more resource selectors, which specify the set of resources to select for placement; and
 * a scheduling policy, which determines the set of clusters to place the resources at; and
-* a rollout strategy, which controls the behavior of resource placement when the resources themselves and/or the scheduling policy are updated, so as to minimize interruptions caused by refreshes
+* a rollout strategy, which controls the behavior of resource placement when the resources themselves and/or the scheduling policy are updated, to minimize interruptions caused by refreshes

 The sections below discusses the components in depth.